 9 and '9' are different

-The isdigit() returns a boolean true if the character is a digit, false otherwise.
+The isdigit() function returns a bool true if the character is a digit, false otherwise.

 If the character entered is a digit then it gets converted to a number by subtracting the character '0' from the character entered.
 The character '0' has an ascii value of 48.
 So the above code is equivalent to subtracting 48 from the character entered.
 In any case, subtracting 48 from the digit will give us the actual binary value of the character representation.